cskemp/chinesecharacters/data_generation/README.md

 Handwritten traditional images can be downloaded from from `https://github.com/AI-FREE-Team/Traditional-Chinese-Handwriting-Dataset`.
 Specifically, you can first download the common words dataset using `git clone https://github.com/AI-FREE-Team/Traditional-Chinese-Handwriting-Dataset.git`.
 You should then extract all four .zip files before moving the `cleaned_data` folder into your root data folder.

+#### Unexplained complexity differences
+We obtained slightly different pixel and perimetric complexity scores for 62878 of the images in our dataset when we ran our final code compared to when we ran our initial experiments.
+305 of these images were padded images and the rest were stretched.
+All differences are documented in the 'unexplained_complexity_differences.csv' file, in which the 'old_X_complexity' column details the complexity that we found during experimentation, and the 'new_X_complexity' column details the complexity scores that we are finding while running our final cleaned up code.
+These differences are small, with most typically being a difference of only one or two pixels.

 ## Measuring Discriminability